shujiehe/MicroGT-DBiT/SNV_analysis/README.md

 ### `decode_r2_barcode_to_spot.py`
 Extracts spatial barcodes from R2 reads and maps each read to a tissue spot.

-- Reads barcode B (positions 32–40) and barcode A (positions 70–78) from R2
+- Reads barcode B (positions 33–40: 8bp) and barcode A (positions 71–78: 8bp) from R2
-- Looks up the B+A combination in the barcode-map CSV to get (X, Y) coordinates
+- Combines barcode B + barcode A and matches it to the spatial barcode whitelist
-- Filters out spots not listed in the position file
+- Keeps only spots listed in the position file
-- Outputs a gzipped TSV mapping read name → spot: `qname_to_spot.tsv.gz`
+- Outputs a gzipped read-to-spot table: `qname_to_spot.tsv.gz`

 **Usage:**
 ```bash